 5. Provide creep feed with coccidiostat.

-1. Worms are one of the biggest problems of dairy goats.
+1. Parasites are one of the biggest problems of dairy goats.
 You must set up a deworming program and adhere to it.
+Lack of control of worms can destroy a herd.
 Worms not only kill both young and old goats, they contribute to poor growth rates, an unthrifty appearance, coughing, diarrhea, and other digestive problems.
 To minimize contamination of uninfected goats, maintain a dry, clean environment with a sound manure management plan.
-Depending on location and density, deworming may have to be repeated at different times during the year.
-Lack of control of worms can destroy a herd.

 2. As needed, have your veterinarian conduct fecal examinations for worm eggs or do it yourself.
-Fecal egg counts are the most objective measure of parasite infestation and anthelmintic (deworming) efficacy.
+Fecal egg counts (FECs) are the most objective measure of parasite infestation and anthelmintic (deworming) efficacy.
+Use FECs as a tool to help determine which goats to treat and when; you may also use FECs to decide which high shedders to cull.

 3. Kids should be dewormed at weaning if needed and treated for coccidia.
 Repeat as necessary.
 Preferably, kids should be fed a feed with coccidiostat to minimize effects of coccidiosis.